astronouth7303/raty/README.md

-single      : false                                          // Enables just a single star selection. size        : 16                                             // The size of the icons that will be used. space       : true                                           // Puts space between the icons. starHalf    : 'star-half.png'                                // The name of the half star image. starOff     : 'star-off.png'                                 // Name of the star image off. starOn      : 'star-on.png'                                  // Name of the star image on. target      : undefined                                      // Element selector where the score will be displayed.
+single      : false                                          // Enables just a single star selection. size        : 16                                             // The size of the icons that will be used. space       : true                                           // Puts space between the icons. starHalf    : 'icon-star-half-empty'                         // The name of the half star image. starOff     : 'icon-star-empty'                              // Name of the star image off. starOn      : 'icon-star'                                    // Name of the star image on. target      : undefined                                      // Element selector where the score will be displayed.
 targetFormat: '{score}'                                      // Template to interpolate the score in. targetKeep  : false                                          // If the last rating value will be keeped after mouseout.